silverwind/versions/README.md

 > CLI to increment semantic versions in your project

-Works particularly well for projects with a package.json file, but does not require one as it can update a version string in any file.
+Intended for projects with a package.json, but works with any other text-based files too.
 Will also create a git commit and tag by default.

 ## Installation
 ```